alaprais/R-exercises/README.md

 # R-exercises
-Repo for misc R-related practice
+Repo for data viz, exploring new packages, and misc playground activities